 - Degenerative Myelopathy: This is a neurological disease that affects the spinal cord, which slowly weakens, then paralyzes the back legs.
 There is no effective treatment at this time, but keeping your pup at a healthy weight and as active as long as possible may help slow the progress of the disease.
 Physical therapy can also help but won’t prevent it.
 If you notice anything unusual with your Berner, like lameness, visit your veterinarian.

-- Von Willebrand Disease: Bernese Mountain Dogs are susceptible to von Willebrand’s disease, a bleeding disorder where the blood doesn’t clot well.
+- Von Willebrand Disease: Bernese Mountain Dogs are susceptible to von Willebrand’s disease, a bleeding disorder where the blood doesn’t clot properly.
 Your veterinarian can test your dog for this.
 It is a lifelong disease with no cure, so your vet may recommend a stress-free lifestyle for your pup and avoid activities where your dog may get bruised or scratched (playing with other pets, hikes, etc.).
 Your vet may also advise you to avoid giving your dog any medications that interferes with clotting.

-- Ear Infections: A Berner’s floppy ears can develop infections.
+- Ear Infections: Bernese Mountain Dogs are predisposed to developing ear infections.
 Signs of an ear infection include head shaking, redness or swelling in the ear canal, itchiness or odor.
-You can help prevent ear infections by keeping the ears dry; be sure you thoroughly dry them after a bath or swim .
+You can help prevent ear infections by keeping the ears dry; be sure you thoroughly dry them after a bath or swim.
 If you suspect your pup has an ear infection, take them to the vet.
-Your vet can clear up mild ear infections with a medicated ear cleanser followed by topical medication; if the case is more severe, your vet may prescribe antibiotics or anti-inflammatory medications.
+Treatment often includes topical medications containing antibiotics, anti-fungal compounds and anti-inflammatory medications.
+With severe infections, oral medications are sometimes prescribed in addition.

 Bernese Mountain Dog History